Sequential model confidence sets: Case Studies

-To conclude, we again highlight the key feature that SMCSs allow us to collect statistical evidence sequentially over time.
-Hence, if we were back in the pandemic, by using SMCSs, we could monitor the models performances from the very beginning on and would not have to wait until we have collected enough observations to perform a statistical test for predictive ability.
+To conclude, we highlight once again the key feature that SMCSs allow us to collect statistical evidence sequentially over time.
+Hence, if we were back in the pandemic, by using SMCSs, we could monitor the models performances from the beginning on and would not have to wait until we have collected enough observations to perform a statistical test for predictive ability.
 Quickly, we would reject PSI-draft as an accurate model and not consider it in our analysis and policy-making anymore.
-Also MOBS-gleam would probably have been rejected as a competitive model by approximately the end of 2021, and so we would have been left with the choice between less and less models in the course of the pandemic.
-Clearly, in this extreme situation, it has already been common practice to assess the forecasting models on a regular basis.
-However, this practice may lack the theoretical justification, and our methodology provides statistically safe methods to do so.
+Also MOBS-gleam would probably have been rejected as a competitive model by approximately the end of 2021.
+Clearly, in such emergency situations, it has already been common practice to assess the forecasting models on a regular basis.
+However, this practice may lack theoretical justification, and our methodology provides statistically safe methods to do so.

+We focused primarily on the sequential monitoring of model performances but our methodology also allows for optional stopping.
+For example, a possible stopping criterion back in the pandemic could have been the first day when there are only half of the original models left.

+Throughout the paper we have used a significance level equal to $\alpha = 0.1$, but clearly there is freedom to do otherwise.
+The choice of $\alpha$ affects the interpretation of the SMCS.
+For example, when $\alpha=0.1$, we can deduce that the SMCS contains the optimal Covid-19 forecasting model with 90\% confidence.

+The choice of $\alpha$ also affects the size of the SMCS.
+Larger values of $\alpha$ would lead to earlier detections and to a smaller SMCS.
+However, they would also translate to a lower level of confidence.
+In practice, we should keep this tradeoff in mind when choosing \(\alpha\).
+Our goal to narrow down the original set of models to a small SMCS competes with the high level of confidence that is necessary in various applications.